upgini

 - Kaggle Competition is a product sales forecasting, evaluation metric is SMAPE.

-- The goal is accuracy improvement of Multivariate Time Series prediction from new relevant external features & data.
-The main challenge here is a strategy of data & feature enrichment, when a component of Multivariate TS depends not only on its past values but also has some dependency on other components.
+- The goal is to improve the accuracy of multivariate time‑series forecasting using new relevant external features and data.
+The main challenge is the data and feature enrichment strategy, in which a component of a multivariate time series depends not only on its past values but also on other components.

 - Kaggle Competition is a product sales forecasting, evaluation metric is RMSLE.

 - Save time on external data wrangling and feature calculation code for hypothesis tests.
-The key challenge here is a time-dependent representation of information in a training dataset, which is uncommon for credit default prediction tasks.
+The key challenge is the time‑dependent representation of information in the training dataset, which is uncommon for credit default prediction tasks.
 As a result, special data enrichment strategy is used.

 - Kaggle Competition is a credit default prediction, evaluation metric is normalized Gini coefficient.

-- search keys from training dataset to match records from potential data sources with a new features
+- search keys from the training dataset to match records from potential data sources with new features

-- labels from training dataset to estimate relevancy of feature or dataset for your ML task and calculate feature importance metrics
+- labels from the training dataset to estimate the relevance of features or datasets for your ML task and calculate feature importance metrics

-- your features from training dataset to find external datasets and features which only give accuracy improvement to your existing data and estimate accuracy uplift (optional)
+- your features from the training dataset to find external datasets and features that improve accuracy of your existing data and estimate accuracy uplift (optional)

-Load training dataset into pandas dataframe and separate features' columns from label column in a Scikit-learn way:
+Load the training dataset into a Pandas DataFrame and separate feature columns from the label column in a Scikit-learn way:

 import pandas as pd